 Wichita: Aviation Capital

 Wichita has a claim to being the air capital of the world that is not marketing hyperbole: more general aviation aircraft have been built in Wichita than in any other city on Earth, and the aerospace manufacturing tradition established by Cessna, Beechcraft, and Lear Jet (all headquartered or founded in Wichita) continues through the current operations of Bombardier Learjet, Cessna/Textron Aviation, and Beechcraft/Textron.
-The Kansas Aviation Museum, housed in the original Art Deco Wichita Municipal Airport terminal building (now a National Historic Landmark), provides one of the country’s finest collections of aircraft from the Kansas manufacturing heritage.
+The Kansas Aviation Museum, housed in the original Art Deco Wichita Municipal Airport terminal building (now a National Historic Landmark), holds one of the country’s finest collections of aircraft from the Kansas manufacturing heritage.

 The Chisholm Trail and Dodge City